AP sources: Players want more games, no more salary cuts - WHIZ News

 The players’ association called the proposal “extremely disappointing.”
 The union has argued players already accepted a cut to prorated shares of their salaries in a March 26 agreement and should not have to bargain again.

-MLB would like to start the season around the Fourth of July in empty ballparks and proposed an 82-game regular-season schedule.
+MLB would like to start the season around the Fourth of July in empty ballparks and proposed an 82-game regular season.
 It claims teams would lose billions of dollars by playing with no ticket money and gate-related revenue.

 “This season is not looking promising,” New York Mets pitcher Marcus Stroman tweeted.
 “Keeping the mind and body ready regardless.”